MazterD/SuperFacial/README.md

 ### How to run this project

-1 - Download and unzip the GitHub project
-2 - Open a new Unity project using the stock 3D template 3 - Install the necessary packages (mentioned in the previous section) using the Package Manager/Unity Asset Store 4 - Drag and drop the unzipped GitHub project files into the Unity project's "Assets" folder
+1 - Download and unzip the GitHub project (you also need to unzip the "Models" folder) 2 - Open a new Unity project using the stock 3D template 3 - Install the necessary packages (mentioned in the previous section) using the Package Manager/Unity Asset Store 4 - Drag and drop the unzipped GitHub project files into the Unity project's "Assets" folder